Updated: Oct 28, 2020

-Blockchain (see what this spans below) is a rapidly growing field and continues to broaden with time.
-Here are some areas for consideration with thinking of Blockchain:
+Therefore, Blockchain (see what this spans below) is a rapidly growing field and continues to broaden with time.
+Here are some areas for consideration when thinking of Blockchain:

-1. While many looking to enterprise Blockchain applications avoid/ignore/sideline the whole aspect of financial transactions, the advice is not to do this.
-Given the importance of cryptocurrencies; the emergence of Decentralized Finance (DeFi) including stablecoins; and the growing interest of central banks in sovereign digital currencies - this is an important area of disruptive transformation, growth and emerging opportunity.
+1. While many looking to enterprise Blockchain applications have avoided the whole aspect of financial transactions, experience shows that this is highly limiting.
+The importance of cryptocurrencies; the emergence of Decentralized Finance (DeFi) including stablecoins; and the growing interest of central banks in sovereign digital currencies - this is an important area of disruptive transformation, growth and emerging opportunity.